 The scholarship for curators is a cooperation between the Cultural Foundation and the GfZK Leipzig (Galerie für Zeitgenössische Kunst).
 The aim of the scholarship is to promote international cultural exchange, to research and present transcultural phenomena.
 It serves the purpose of mutual networking and the formation of sustainable collegial relationships between the scholarship holders, their countries of origin and the GfZK.
 The curators stay at the GfZK in Leipzig for one year and conclude their time with their own project.

-The scholarship is addressed to young curators, especially from Middle and East Europe, Russia and Asia.
+The scholarship is addressed to young curators from a foreign country.
+The respective country or partner region will be communicated in the current call for applications.
 Good knowledge of the German language is required.

 With the European Translators’ Program, the Goethe-Institut, in cooperation with the Cultural Foundation of the Free State of Saxony, awards four work grants annually to literary translators from abroad.
 The six- to eight-week residencies take place in Dresden-Hellerau, Germany and the Cultural Foundation serves as both living quarter and workplace.
 In a tranquil and concentrated work atmosphere, the grant holders can devote themselves to a current project in German-language literature.
 Where possible, meetings with the authors being translated and/or visits to publishers in the region round off the residency.